MIT-Emerging-Talent/ET6-CDSP-group-14-repo/2_data_preparation/README.md

 **Processing Steps**:

+1. **Initial Exploration**: Loads dataset, prints shape, columns, label distribution, and missing values.
+2. **Filtering**: Removes emails with missing or empty bodies.
+3. **Text Cleaning**:
-1. **Text Cleaning**: Removes Enron-specific artifacts, email headers, corporate signatures, and stop words
+   - Removes Enron-specific headers, footers, signatures, and forwarded-message artifacts.
-2. **Feature Extraction**: Applies NLP techniques for:
-   - Sentiment analysis (VADER sentiment scores)
-   - Linguistic features (type-token ratio, word lengths, sentence complexity)
-   - Psychological markers (urgency words, financial terms, manipulation tactics)
-   - Readability metrics (Flesch scores, Gunning Fog index)
-   - Structural patterns (punctuation analysis, URL detection)
+   - Strips company names and identifiers (e.g., `enron`, `ect`, `hou`).
+   - Removes email addresses, numbers, dates, and boilerplate phrases.
+   - Normalizes whitespace and characters for consistent formatting.
+4. **Length Filtering**: Drops very short or trivial messages (less than 10 characters).
+5. **Output Validation**: Prints stats on remaining vs. removed emails, dataset shape, and preview of cleaned text.

 **Output**:

-- Cleaned and feature-enriched dataset with **26** linguistic and psychological features
-- Saved as `Enron_cleaned.csv` in `/1_datasets`
+- Cleaned dataset saved as `Enron_cleaned.csv` in `/1_datasets`
-- Ready for statistical analysis and machine learning modeling
+- Includes a new column `body_clean` with processed text

 **Dependencies**: See `../4_data_analysis/requirements.txt` for required Python packages

 ## Data Preparation Strategy

 Our research focuses on identifying linguistic differences between phishing emails and legitimate ones by studying how language is used in both.
-Phishing emails often use certain writing tactics to trick or pressure readers, and we aim to uncover those patterns.
+Cleaning the raw text is a necessary first step before extracting features and running analysis.

-### Text Processing Approach
+### Cleaning Approach

-We convert text into measurable patterns using several techniques:

-- **Word Frequency Analysis**: Identify phrases that appear more often in phishing emails than in legitimate ones
-- **Sentiment Analysis**: Measure emotional content and manipulation tactics
-- **Linguistic Complexity**: Analyze vocabulary diversity, sentence structure, and readability
-- **Psychological Markers**: Detect urgency, financial pressure, and reward promises
+We prepare the text for further analysis by:

+- **Removing noise**: Corporate artifacts, forwarded lines, and technical markers
+- **Normalizing text**: Lowercasing, stripping numbers, and standardizing whitespace
+- **Filtering**: Dropping incomplete or trivial messages

 ### Quality Control

-- **Deduplication**: Remove repeated emails by comparing content
+- **Deduplication/Filtering**: Remove unusable or empty entries
-- **Missing Data Handling**: Process emails with missing subject or body values
+- **Missing Data Handling**: Exclude rows with missing body text
-- **Text Normalization**: Convert to consistent format for analysis
-- **Feature Validation**: Ensure extracted features are meaningful and consistent
+- **Export Validation**: Save and check that the cleaned dataset has expected size and columns

 ## Usage

-To run the data cleaning pipeline:
+To run the cleaning pipeline:

 1. Ensure the raw dataset is in `/1_datasets/Enron.csv`
 2. Open `data_cleaning.py`
-3. Run all cells to process the data and extract features
+3. Run the script
 4. The cleaned dataset will be saved as `Enron_cleaned.csv` in `/1_datasets`